Visitors Mean Business

 Direct travel spending in Arizona generates billions of dollars in local, state and federal tax revenues in each year.

 It is important to note that the visitor industry employs, directly and indirectly, many residents throughout the state who, of course, move the economy along through their own purchases, investments, and tax payments.

 Visitor-related taxes are extremely efficient in their yield as visitors do not utilize most of the local, public services that governments and schools provide.

-In fiscal year 2015-16, each dollar invested in Visit Mesa by the City of Mesa returned $18.56 in estimated future direct expenditures by meeting and event attendees booked during this fiscal year.
-This is a conservative figure and does not include leisure impacts driven by Visit Mesa’s efforts in Marketing, Communications and Social Media.
+- In fiscal year 2018-19, each dollar invested in Visit Mesa by the City of Mesa returned $23.49 in estimated future direct expenditures by meeting and event attendees and tour operator driven groups booked during this fiscal year.
+This is a conservative figure and does not include consumer impacts driven by Visit Mesa’s efforts in Marketing, Communications and Social Media. *

 *Source: Longwoods International 2018 Mesa Visitor Profile Study

 - According to Dean Runyan Associates, 23.2M visitors spent $12B and supported 107,660 jobs and contributed $1.4B in state and local tax revenue.**